AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user who is assigned to an access level that includes the [!UICONTROL User Admin (Group Users)] access setting attempts to view details of a user in their group, they see the following error:

-"Let's try that again
+"[!UICONTROL Let's try that again.
 Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it."
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]"

 **Cannot delete custom group status**